Ministry of Foreign Affairs, Victoria Terrasse, Oslo. Photo: P. Foss, MFA

 In addition, the Foreign Service is responsible for giving help, advice and protection to Norwegian nationals vis-à-vis foreign authorities, as well as assisting Norwegian citizens abroad in connection with criminal proceedings, accidents, illness and death.

-The Secretary General and Deputy Secretary General are the highest senior officials in the Ministry and are responsible for its general management.
+The Secretary General and two Deputy Secretary Generals are the highest senior officials in the Ministry and are responsible for its general management.